View Full Version : Good AK Building Tutorial/Instructions?

 June 03, 2014, 20:50

-This guy is an arrogant bastard, but he knows his shit.
+This guy is an arrogant bastard, and he knows his shit.

 June 04, 2014, 02:21